Kong/docs.konghq.com/src/gateway/upgrade.md

 Declarative configurations with older versions will be upgraded to `3.0` automatically.

 It is no longer possible to use the `.lua` format to import a declarative configuration file from the `kong` CLI tool.
 Only JSON and YAML formats are supported.
-If your update procedure with Kong Gateway involves executing `kong config db_import config.lua`, convert the `config.lua` file into a `config.json` or `config.yml` file before upgrading.
+If your update procedure with {{site.base_gateway}} involves executing `kong config db_import config.lua`, convert the `config.lua` file into a `config.json` or `config.yml` file before upgrading.